rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 ## Hybrid Application Architectures

 As technology advances at a rapid pace, the landscape of application development continues to evolve.
 The demand for agility, scalability, and cost-effectiveness has given rise to a new breed of architectures that seamlessly integrate modern cloud-native principles with established traditional workloads.
-One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of service-oriented architectures (SOA) with the reliability and versatility of virtual machines (VMs).
+One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of microservice architectures with the reliability and versatility of virtual machines (VMs).

-Service-oriented architectures have revolutionized the way applications are designed and deployed.
-By breaking down the complexity of an application into smaller chunks, loosely coupled services, SOAs enables organizations to achieve better modularity, reusability, and interoperability.
-These services, often encapsulated as microservices, communicate with each other through well-defined APIs.
+Microservice architectures have revolutionized the way applications are designed and deployed.
+By breaking down the complexity of an application into smaller chunks, loosely coupled services, this architectural style enables organizations to achieve better modularity, reusability, and interoperability.
+These services communicating with each other through well-defined APIs.

 Traditional workloads, often hosted on virtual machines (VMs) are designed to mostly function in on-premises or legacy environments.
 These workloads might include databases, ERP systems or similar specific applications which are not easily to containerize or to be refactored.